wtsi-npg/npg_porch/docs/user_guide.md

 Once a task has been submitted, and a 201 CREATED response has been received, the npg_porch server assigns a timestamp to the task, gives it a status of `PENDING` and assigns a unique ID to it.
 The response from the server contains this extra information.

 A 200 OK response means that this particular task for this pipeline has already been registered.
-The current representation of the task is returned, the status of the task might be differ from `PENDING`.
+The current representation of the task is returned, the status of the task might be different from `PENDING`.
 Note that if there are many tasks to register, some of which were submitted previously, further work is required to make the process efficient - such as to ask the npg_porch server for a list of previously registered tasks for this pipeline.

 ### Step 4 - write a script or program that can launch the pipeline